Preparing a machine for WinPE image creation

 This file unzips to create the following subdirectory:

-Copy two script files from the unzipped BMC Server Automation directories to the WAIK or ADK directories.
-Details depend on the WinPE version:
+Copy two script files, CreateWinPE2_x.vbs and extractpxeboot.vbs, from the unzipped BMC Server Automation directories to the WAIK installation directories.

 - If you are using the image creation wizard to create boot image files, you can begin the wizard now.
 See Creating WinPE images using the Image Creation wizard.